Image credit: Puma

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Puma “Good”.
 These are a few factors influencing its score:

-• Its social auditing program covering its entire final production stage is accredited by Fair Labor Association (FLA).
+• Its entire final production stage is certified by Fair Labor Association (FLA).

-• It ensures some workers in the final production stage are paid living wages, though not through its entire supply chain.
+• It ensures some workers in the final production stage are paid living wages.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate Puma “Good”.
+Here we rate Puma “It's a Start”.
 These are a few factors influencing its score:

 Based on all publicly available information we’ve reviewed, we rate Puma “Good” overall.